pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img>  **Instead use**
 - [Monero](https://www.getmonero.org/) - Monero is cash for a connected world.
 It's fast, private, untraceable and secure.
+- [Conceal](https://conceal.network/) - Decentralized Finance, Private Transactions & Encrypted Messaging.
+- [Heaven](https://havenprotocol.org/) - Haven is an ecosystem of digital assets that enables users to convert between volatile assets and stable currencies directly within their vault, in complete privacy.
 - Cash - Use person-to-person payments using physical notes and coins.

 **USE WITH CAUTION**